-(a) (i) A forty-five (45) kilometer radius free zone from the center of the cities of Edmonton or Calgary (Geodetic Monument) or around any place in which employees are temporarily domiciled by the Employer shall be established.
-The location of the Geodetic Monument of Edmonton is 101st Street and Jasper Avenue and for Calgary, the Calgary Tower.

-No transportation or travel allowance shall be applicable within the free zone.

-- (ii) Notwithstanding the foregoing, on major construction projects located within the free zone, around the cities of Edmonton and Calgary, but beyond the city bus transportation system of those cities, where it is expected that the total construction workforce will exceed 750, the affected parties shall meet to discuss the viability of implementing a system of providing transportation to the site.
-The parties shall take into account such considerations as climate, seasons, road capacity, other projects and industries using the same corridors, workforce curves, and site infrastructure. - (iii) It is agreed that if a major petroleum/petro-chemical project is undertaken in the area south of Redwater but north of the free zone such project will be deemed to be included within the free zone. - (b) For projects beyond the forty-five kilometer (45 km) free zone for which daily travel is required, the Employer will have the following options; - to provide transportation and pay travel allowance, or - reimburse the employees, as a vehicle allowance, at the rate of forty-seven cents (\$0.47) per kilometer traveled, each way between the edge of the free zone and the project job site daily and pay travel allowance.
+- (a) (i) A forty-five (45) kilometer radius free zone from the center of the cities of Edmonton or Calgary (Geodetic Monument) or around any place in which employees are temporarily domiciled by the Employer shall be established.
+The location of the Geodetic Monument of Edmonton is 101st Street and Jasper Avenue and for Calgary, the Calgary Tower. - (ii) No transportation or travel allowance shall be applicable within the free zone (Subject to 15.02(a)(iii) and 15.02(a)(iv)). - (iii) Notwithstanding the foregoing, on major construction projects located within the free zone, around the cities of Edmonton and Calgary, but beyond the city bus transportation system of those cities, where it is expected that the total construction workforce will exceed five hundred (500), the affected parties shall meet to discuss the viability of implementing a system of providing transportation to the site.
+The parties shall take into account such considerations as climate, seasons, road capacity, other projects and industries using the same corridors, workforce curves, and site infrastructure. - (iv) The time in transit on buses between the site and the camp shall be determined by representatives of the Building Trades of Alberta and of the Coordinating Committee of Registered Employers' Organizations, based on an average during a reference week of five test runs each way, conducted coincident with the times when workers are in transit.
+This determination should be carried out twice per year, with any adjustment resulting from a determination applicable until the next determination.
+Workers shall be paid an allowance for time regularly and routinely in excess of forty-five minutes each way, for travel within the applicable free zone.
+The allowance shall be calculated on the regular straight time base rate of each worker.
+The allowance will be paid only to workers who ride on the provided buses, and only for the days on which they ride the buses. - (v) It is agreed that if a major petroleum/petro-chemical project is undertaken in the area south of Redwater but north of the free zone such project will be deemed to be included within the free zone. - (b) For projects beyond the forty-five kilometer (45 km) free zone for which daily travel is required, the Employer will have the following options;

-The Coordinating Committee and the Alberta Building Trades Council shall examine, during January of each year of the Collective Agreement, the information published by Canada Revenue Agency respecting the vehicle allowance amounts that will not be treated as taxable income, and that will be permitted as business expenses for employers.
+- to provide transportation and pay travel allowance, or - reimburse the employees, as a vehicle allowance, at the rate of forty-nine cents (\$0.49) per kilometer traveled, each way between the edge of the free zone and the project job site daily and pay travel allowance. - (i) The Coordinating Committee and the Building Trades of Alberta shall examine, during January of each year of the Collective Agreement, the information published by Canada Revenue Agency respecting the vehicle allowance amounts that will not be treated as taxable income, and that will be permitted as business expenses for employers.
 Such information normally establishes a maximum rate for the first 5,000 km, and a lower rate for additional kilometers.
-The Coordinating Committee and the

-Council shall determine a rate that is midway between those two rates.
+The Coordinating Committee and the Council shall determine a rate that is midway between those two rates.
 The above vehicle allowance rate shall be adjusted, effective on the first pay period following May 1 of each year, to the rate so determined by the Coordinating Committee and the Council